Land Rover Range Rover Velar Review

 - Alternatives have roomier back seats

-- Desirable features cost extra
+- Some desirable features cost extra

 Land Rover Range Rover Velar: what would you like to read next?

-That sort of standard-fit technology is a big part of the Velar’s appeal, and it’s well worth a look if you want a premium SUV that comes with plenty of high tech gadgets, even though it does slightly favour style over outright rear-seat room.
+That sort of standard-fit technology is a big part of the Velar’s appeal, and it’s well worth a look if you want a premium SUV that comes with plenty of high tech gadgets, even though it does slightly favour style over outright passenger space.

 The Velar has a mix of style and practicality that few cars can match

-The high ride height and tall boot opening mean you might struggle to lift very heavy luggage on board.
-Thankfully, all models with a 3.0-litre engine come with air suspension as standard that you can lower using a switch in the boot to make loading easier.
+The high ride height and tall boot opening mean you might struggle to lift very heavy items in, but thankfully all models with a 3.0-litre engine come with air suspension as standard that you can lower using a switch in the boot to make loading easier.

-The Velar might look sportier than a normal Range Rover but you get the same raised driving position and it’s just as awkward to manoeuvre around town
+The Velar might look sportier than a normal Range Rover but you get the same raised driving position and it’s just as awkward to manoeuvre around town.

 If you do lots of motorway miles you’ll want to consider one of the diesel models.
-The four-cylinder D180 and D240 cars are the most frugal (they’ll return around 40mpg in normal driving conditions) but the smoother V6 D300 will make lighter work of long journeys and returns a fair 32mpg.
+The four-cylinder D180 and D240 cars are the most frugal (they’ll return around 40mpg in normal driving conditions) but the smoother V6 D275 and D300 will both make lighter work of long journeys and returns a fair 32mpg.

 The standard eight-speed automatic gearbox slushes gears together nicely when you’re pottering around town.
 It’s reasonably responsive when you put your foot down, too – if not quite as quick-witted as the X3’s eight-speed auto.

-All models come with adaptive cruise control as standard (that’ll follow other cars at a safe distance then return to a preset speed when the road’s clear) that’s ideal if your commute takes in some busy motorway driving.
+All models come with adaptive cruise control as standard (that’ll follow other cars at a safe distance then return to a preset speed when the road’s clear) that’s ideal if your commute regularly sees you dealing with low-speed motorway traffic.